2026 Tour

 One Vision, Two Pathways

-Together, Ayisoba and Kakatsitsi will present their collaboration in two distinct forms:
+Together, Azalitaaba and Kakatsitsi will present their collaboration in two distinct forms:

-- Acoustic sets — where Ayisoba’s kologo and voice are woven with Kakatsitsi’s deep rhythmic chants.
+• Acoustic sets — where the Fra Fra kologo and voices are woven with Kakatsitsi’s deep rhythmic chants.

 More Than Music